Best Time of Year to Sell a House

 Think Outside the Box

 During any time of year, selling your home to a private buyer means you’re at the mercy of some outside force –– be it a school calendar, the weather forecast, or a tax deadline.
-But by choosing to sell your home through Truehold’s Sale-Leaseback, you can get the most out of your home on your own schedule.
+But by choosing to sell your home through Truehold’s sell and stay transaction, you can get the most out of your home on your own schedule.

-To learn more about our sale-leaseback agreement, and to sell your home and live on your own terms, get your free Info Kit
+To learn more about our sell and stay transaction, and to sell your home and live on your own terms, get in touch today!

 Sources: